Human bites - self-careBites - human - self-care

 Human bites may be more dangerous than animal bites.
 Certain germs in some human mouths can cause hard-to-treat infections.
 You can also get certain diseases from a human bite, such as HIV/AIDS or hepatitis B or hepatitis C.

 Pain, bleeding, numbness and tingling may occur with any human bite.

 Symptoms from bites may be mild to severe, including:

-- Skin breaks or major cuts, with or without bleeding
+- Breaks or major cuts in the skin, with or without bleeding

 - Puncture wounds